Asbestos found at vacant Columbia trailer park

 Biggs added the IEPA has “requested an update on the timeline going forward and confirmation that asbestos is being abated by a licensed asbestos contractor,” also signifying the “progress to date indicates the asbestos concerns are being addressed.”

-The presence of asbestos in the structures demolished in September may lead to more problems for the property owners of this former trailer park, as they may be subject to legal action of neighboring property owners and pedestrians in the area who may have been unknowingly exposed to asbestos.
+An uncertainty about the presence of asbestos in the structures demolished in September has been a repeatedly voiced concern from neighboring property owners and pedestrians in the area who may have been unknowingly exposed to asbestos.

 Airborne asbestos fibers, if inhaled, result in severe lung damage and cause conditions such as chronic obstructive pulmonary disease, mesothelioma and lung cancer.